int3grate/doomsday_machine/README.md

 In order to run the simulator, you need pygame installed.

-You can run it with python on a PC with the included moc neopixel.py and utime.py moc libraries (all present in the same directory).
+You can run it with python on a PC with the included mock neopixel.py and utime.py mock libraries (all present in the same directory).

-#### Mac Instructions

 Installing pygame: